It’s time to set the record straight.

 But don’t let that number fool you.
 This doesn’t mean that all your sites or profiles will automatically shoot up to the top of the first page of search results a month or so after you create them.

 Depending on your particular situation, you may begin to see small changes in rankings as early as a few months after building and optimizing your site and profiles, to well over a year.

 Again, it truly depends on factors like: how competitive your search query is, how many negative search results you are dealing with, how old your negative result is, what site your negative search result is coming from, and more.

 Let’s use some examples to illustrate how much the timelines can vary:

-For these examples let’s assume that Person A, B, and C have zero existing web properties, but are all letting the same, reputable company handle their online reputation repair.
+For these examples let’s assume that Person A, B, and C have zero existing web properties that they control.
+However, each person is letting the same reputable company handle their online reputation repair.

 This case might seem fairly simple, but there are a number of factors here that make it a tricky one.
 The domain authority of the site that posted the negative article is probably the most concerning factor here.